1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Signagi is a charming city to explore by foot.
 You'll discover wineries, markets and cute cafes and restaurants in the tiny streets.

-Best cafes and restaurants in Signagi
+Best restaurants in Signagi

 The Terrace Signagi